open-guides/og-aws/README.md

    - For example, if you have 5 consuming applications reading data from one Stream with any number of shards, they cannot read with a latency of less than one second, as each of the 5 consumers will need to poll *each shard* every second, reaching the cap of 5 reads per second per shard.
 	- [This blog post](https://brandur.org/kinesis-in-production) further discusses the performance and limitations of Kinesis in production.
 -	💸 **Kinesis Streams are not included in the free tier.** Make sure if you do any experimentation with it on a personal account, you shut down the stream or it may run up unexpected costs (~$11 per shard-month.)

+Kinesis Firehose
+---

+### Kinesis Firehose Gotchas and Limitations

+- 🔸 When delivering from Firehose to Elasticsearch, the JSON document cannot contain an “_id” property.
+Firehose will not attempt to deliver those documents and won't log any error.

 Device Farm